 Fellowships are tenable for between 3 and 24 months.

-- be resident in the UK and hold or have held a teaching and/or research post at a university or comparable institution in the UK at the point of retirement
+- be resident in the UK and hold or have held a teaching and/or research post at a UK university with research degree or taught degree awarding powers or an Independent Research Organisation or Institute listed as eligible for UKRI funding at the point of retirement

 - have retired by the time of commencing the Fellowship and no longer have a normal contract of employment; applicants may hold a part-time position of up to 0.5 FTE